-Staff Group Specific staff members Minimum training standard Frequency of training Registered nurses - All patient facing staff.
-Allied Health Professional Advanced Care Practitioner Trainee Nurse Associate Trainee Physician Associate Support Workers Doctors Psychosocial Intervention Workers Drug and Alcohol Workers Physiotherapists Occupational Therapists Occupational Therapists Assistants Clinical Pharmacists Clinical Psychologists Minimum of Adult BLS Level 2 is essential, inc AED.
-Anaphylaxis.
-Choking.
-ReSPECT.
-On induction, then annually.
-Registered nurses (bed-based) Advance Clinical Practitioner Nurse Associate Physician Associate Doctors Allied Health Professional, where appropriate Recommended for staff members who take charge of ward areas and essential for staff involved in rapid tranquilisation, restraint, or seclusion.
-Minimum of ILS training is essential.
-Annually.
-Corporate Management with limited of no patient facing responsibilities.
-Non-clinical staff.
-Administrative staff Estates Recommended for non-clinical staff who do not have patient facing duties.
-E-learning Adult BLS Level 1 RCUK On induction, then annually.
-Corporate Management with some patient facing responsibilities.
-House Keepers Domestics Recommended for staff who have some patient facing contact.
-Minimum of Adult BLS Level 2 is essential, inc On induction, then annually
+Staff Group Specific staff members Minimum Frequency training of training

+standard

+-Registered nurses Recommended for staff who Minimum of On

+-All patient facing staff. have prodomintaley patient Adult BLS induction,

+-Allied Health Professional facing contact.
+Level 2 is then

+-Advanced Care Practitioner lacing commen essential, annually.

+-Trainee Nurse Associate inc AED. a.m.aay.

+-Trainee Physician Associate Anaphylaxis.

+-Support Workers Choking.

+-Doctors ReSPECT.

+-Psychosocial Intervention Workers

+-Drug and Alcohol Workers

+-Physiotherapists

+-Occupational Therapists

+-Occupational Therapists Assistants

+-Clinical Pharmacists

+-Clinical Psychologists

+-Registered nurses (bed-based) Recommended for staff Minimum of Annually.

+-Advance Clinical Practitioner members who take charge of ILS training is

+-Nurse Associate ward areas and essential for essential.

+-Physician Associate staff involved in rapid

+-Doctors tranquilisation, restraint, or

+-Allied Health Professional, where seclusion.

+appropriate

+-Corporate Management with limited Recommended for non-clinical E-learning On

+or no patient facing responsibilities. staff who do not have patient Adult BLS induction,

+-Non-clinical staff. facing duties.
+Level 1 then

+-Administrative staff RCUK annually.

+-Estates -

+-Corporate Management with some Recommended for staff who Minimum of On

+patient facing responsibilities. have some patient facing Adult BLS induction,

+-House Keepers contact.
+Level 2 is then

+-Domestics essential, inc annually

 AED.

 Anaphylaxis.

 Choking.

 ReSPECT.

-Non-qualified / clinical staff working in administration.
-Recommended for nonpatient facing staff, who work in administration or are office based.
-As per the First Aid needs assessment.
-Every 3 years
+-Non-qualified / clinical staff working Recommended for nonpatient As per the Every 3

+in administration. facing staff, who work in First Aid needs years

+sammouddon. administration or are office assessment. , 500.0

+based. association.

+24004.
+1 1

+- 15.2 In areas delivering services to patients, residents, or clients there should be a minimum of a AED and pocket mask, this also applies for community staff. - 15.3 For in-patient areas, the minimum should be a bag valve mask with an emergency red bag (Appendix E) including oxygen see how to open the Oxygen cylinder (J). - 15.4 For restocking and ordering of partially/empty oxygen cylinders is to contact Procurement Department. - 15.5 Ensure minimised injury to staff or patient it is advised that standard manual handling procedures are followed during resuscitations.

+15.6 Resuscitation Equipment:

-- 15.2 In areas delivering services to patients, residents, or clients there should be a minimum of a pocket mask, this also applies for community staff. - 15.3 For in-patient areas, the minimum should be a bag valve mask with an emergency red bag (Appendix E) including oxygen see how to open the Oxygen cylinder (I). - 15.4 For restocking and ordering of partially/empty oxygen cylinders is to contact Procurement Department to minimise injury to staff or patient it is advised that standard manual handling procedures are followed during resuscitations. - 15.5 Resuscitation Equipment: - 15.5.1 Designated Trust premises will be equipped with resuscitation equipment as deemed appropriate by the Physical Health Management Group in consideration of services provided withinthose premises.
-All resuscitation equipment will be audited on an annual basis for which a report will be presented to the Resuscitation Committee to ensure all equipment remains fit for purpose and in a state of readiness. - 15.5.2 The specifics of equipment will be in keeping with Resuscitation Council (UK) guidance subject to availability of suitably qualified staff who are trained in its usage and basic maintenance.
-Additionally, placement of equipment will be based on clinical need basis. - 15.5.3 In designated premises all members of staff must know the exact location of resuscitation equipment and signs must be displayed detailing the location of AED and Oxygen. - 15.5.4 All designated Trust premises that hold resuscitation equipment must have access to spare equipment to ensure service continuity.
+- 15.6.1 Designated Trust premises will be equipped with resuscitation equipment as deemed appropriate by the Resuscitation Committee and Physical Health Management Group in consideration of services provided within those premises. - 15.6.2 All resuscitation equipment will be audited on an annual basis for which a report will be presented to the Resuscitation Committee and Physical Health Management Group to ensure all equipment remains fit for purpose and in a state of readiness. - 15.6.3 The specifics of equipment will be in keeping with Resuscitation Council (UK) guidance 2021 and subject to availability of suitably qualified staff who are trained in its usage and basic maintenance.
+Additionally, placement of equipment will be based on clinical need basis. - 15.6.4 In designated premises all members of staff must know the exact location of resuscitation equipment and signs must be displayed detailing the location of AED and oxygen. - 15.6.5 All designated Trust premises that hold resuscitation equipment must have access to spare equipment to ensure service continuity.
 Each area will agree a process for the provision of replacement equipment following an emergency and this will be known by all staff within those designated areas.